 - The costs involved incurred by the breach

 - The liability on who owns the records

-- Employment Practices Liability – Possible claim items include mis-classification, wrongful termination of an employee as well as failure to pay appropriate wages and incidentals such as overtime, drive-time, and breaks.
+Possible claim items include misclassification, wrongful termination of an employee and failure to pay appropriate wages and incidentals such as overtime, drive-time, and breaks.

-- Workers’ compensation – this claim item includes worker vs. contractor claim disputes, classification systems, and even the origins / causes of the injuries.
+This claim item includes worker vs. contractor claim disputes, classification systems, and even the origins/causes of the injuries.

 Schedule a demo today at your convenience!